 One breath summary: Leaving off debts or creditors in your bankruptcy filing will cause you a headache down the road.
 You can add creditors to your case as long as you held the debt from before you filed the case, and it’s recommended that you do.

-- This article discusses what happens if you accidentally omit a debt from your bankruptcy paperwork.
-You may also be interested in our article on what happens if you try to exclude a particular debt or creditor from your bankruptcy by intentionally omitting a debt or creditor from your bankruptcy paperwork.
+- You may also be interested in our article on what happens if you try to exclude a particular debt or creditor from your bankruptcy by intentionally omitting a debt or creditor from your bankruptcy paperwork.

 People sometime accidentally leave a debt or creditor out of their bankruptcy paperwork.
 The effect of the bankruptcy proceeding on the omitted debt or creditor depends on the type of bankruptcy proceeding that was you filed and, if it was a Chapter 7 bankruptcy, whether it is considered a “no asset case” or an “asset case.”

 If you filed one of the reorganization bankruptcies (Chapters 11, 12, or 13), the debt owed to the omitted creditor is not bound by the bankruptcy proceeding.
 The creditor receives no distributions or payments from the bankruptcy plan of reorganization.
 More importantly, the debt owed to the creditor is not discharged and survives the bankruptcy (unless the creditor had actual notice or knowledge of the bankruptcy proceeding, which can be difficult to prove).